xoidlabs/xoid/docs/recipes/refactoring-react-classes.md

   return <div onClick={self.incrementAlpha}>{self.state.alpha}</div>
 }
 ```
+Observe that the only big differece is replacing `this` in the render function with `self`.

-After getting rid of the last usage of `this.setState`, we can get rid of the `Runtime` class too.
+After getting rid of `this.setState` usages, we can get rid of the `Runtime` class too.
 ```js
 const AppSetup = ($props: Atom<Props>) => {
   const $state = create({ alpha: 5 })